-We appreciate the opportunity to be of service to you and believe this letter accurately summarizes the significant terms of our engagement.
+We appreciate the opportunity to be of service to the Levittown Union Free School District and believe this letter accurately summarizes the significant terms of our engagement.
 If you have any questions, please let us know.
-If you agree with the terms of our engagement as described in this letter, please sign and return the attached copy of this letter to indicate your acknowledgement of, and agreement with, the arrangements for our engagement to prepare the financial statements and to provide accounting services described herein, and our respective responsibilities.
+If you agree with the terms of our engagement as described in this letter, please sign the enclosed copy, and return it to us.